 - EV Certificate (Extended Validation Certificate) – is similar to the Organizational Certificate, the big difference is you will need to be legally registered with your state as an LLC, Corporation (Inc) to obtain this highest level of certificate.
 It also provides the highest trust by making the Address bar green in the Web Browser and display your legal business registered name.
 KartHost uses a EV Certificate and this is what it looks:

 So the take away from this, you need to get your web site up and running on HTTPS.
-We are here to help all our clients hosting with KartHost.
-In fact all our WordPress Managed Hosting clients will see this rolled out over the next month.
+We are here to help all our clients hosting with KartHost™.
+In fact, this is included with all our WordPress Managed Hosting clients and with our EZWP Builder package.
 And all our self managed hosting clients you can do it yourself, or if you need help we are here for you.

 Would love to get your feedback.